 Occasions do arise when our concern about a child requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents, there may be exceptions to this when concerns are raised for the protection of a child.

 On very rare occasions, Social Care, whilst undertaking an investigation under s47 of the Children Act 1989, may want to speak to a child without parents‟ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
 The Policy can be found on the school website.
 If you want to know more about our procedures, please speak to the Headteacher, Jane Foster, or your child’s class teacher.

 What to do if you have a concern.

 The Designated Safeguarding Lead is Mr Sheppard

 Should any visitor, parent or member of staff have any concerns about a child, or if a child makes a disclosure to them, they should speak to Mr Sheppard directly.
-In the absence of Mr Sheppard they should speak to Mrs Foster.
+In the absence of Mr Sheppard they should speak to Mrs Shiels.
 Alternatively a disclosure form can be obtained from the school office or staff room and placed in a sealed envelope for Mr Sheppard’s attention.

 We ask all adults who come into contact with children to be approachable and to listen.
 We ask them not to ask ‘leading questions’ but to jot down what the child has said carefully and accurately.